 presented by Karen Mueller

 Karen Mueller, PhD, DPT, PT is a professor of physical therapy at Northern Arizona University, where she has taught end of life concepts, professional communication, and mindfulness concepts since 1987.
 She is the co-founder and inaugural vice chair of the American Physical Therapy Association (APTA) Oncology Section Hospice and Palliative Care Special Interest Group.
-Dr. Mueller has published and presented extensively on topics related to end of life, mindfulness, and professional communication.
-She is the author of Communication from the Inside Out: Strategies for the Engaged Professional (FA Davis, 2010).
+Dr.…Read full bio

 This chapter will describe the impact of stress on emotional and physiological responses which impact health care providers by contributing to burnout, disengagement and medical error.
 The root of stress can be traced to the triune brain theory which suggests that our lowest brain centers are primed for fight or flight.
 This chapter will also discuss the concept of “amygdala hijack” and its contribution to increasing our impact of chronic stress.